 In Windows 10, if you click on the speaker icon, the volume control slider opens.

 You have to right-click on the speaker icon to see the following menu:

 Here you can change the volume for individual applications.

-This new mixer effectively lets you control the volume for each application separately.
+In Windows 7 and Windows 8, this mixer effectively lets you control the volume for each application separately.
 To access it, click on the speaker icon situated on the right side of the taskbar.

 Next click on Mixer to open the Volume Control window.

-For instance, if you are listening to an YouTube video on in your Internet Explorer, you might want to soften the system sounds down a bit.
+For instance, if you are listening to a YouTube video on your Internet Explorer, you might want to soften the system sounds down a bit.

 You can also control the overall level of sound on your PC.
 Move the sliders up or down to raise or lower the volume of your speakers, Windows sounds, or other sound devices or programs listed in the Volume Mixer.
 To mute the volume, click the Mute button.

-Right clicking the speaker icon, will give you more Volume Control options.
+Right-clicking, the speaker icon will give you more Volume Control options.